Denis Naughten admits to further meeting with lead broadband bidder

 “The department itself is the one that is responsible for the governance and the evaluation of the tender, I have no role or function in relation to that,” Mr Naughten said.

-Mr Naughten said he had met with executives from the other firms bidding for NBP contract, which included Eir and ESB-Vodafone joint venture Siro, while procurement was ongoing.
+Mr Naughten said he had met with executives from the other firms bidding for NBP contract, which, at one stage, included Eir and ESB-Vodafone joint venture Siro, while procurement was ongoing.

 Mr Naughten dismissed suggestions that he should consider his position in the wake of reports about his meetings with Mr McCourt.